open-telemetry/opentelemetry-specification/specification/metrics/api.md

 ## Instrument

 Instruments are used to report [Measurements](#measurement).
-Each Instrument will have the following information:
+Each Instrument will have the following fields:

 * The `name` of the Instrument
 * The `kind` of the Instrument - whether it is a [Counter](#counter) or